3838438org/build-support/pkg/README.2.2.0.txt

   * util:
     * makedepend 1.0.1
     * util-macros 1.1.6
+  * quartz-wm:
+    * Restores minimized windows when the server crashes
+    * Added preference to control moving X11.app into the foreground when a new X11 window is created
+    * Added preference to toggle shading of windows
   * server:
     * xorg-server-1.3.0-apple14
       * Added informational output when falling through to failsafe startup in X11.app